stuartnlevy/imcindex/README.md

 This will give you "Client ID" and "Client Secret" magic strings which you'll use next.
 **Note** these will only work from the same Google/Google-Suite account that you used to create the Client ID.

- 1. Create an rclone "remote" -- essentially a named pointer to the IMC's Google drive (or whatever set of files you'd like to scan).
+ 1. Create an rclone "remote" drive name -- essentially a named pointer to the IMC's Google drive (or whatever set of files you'd like to scan).
 This tells rclone how to find the top-level Google folder, and whose authentication to use when scanning it.

 From the command line, run